mocchicone/Weather-Analysis-Python-GoogleMaps/README.md

 ## **Ideal Vacation Location**

-Based on my ideal weather conditions for a nice vacation, I created a heatmap using Gmap, filtered the data down to five cities, and used the Google Maps API to locate the nearest lodging and added them to the heatmap as a marker layer.
+Based on my ideal weather conditions for a pleasant vacation, I created a heatmap using Gmap, filtered the data down to five cities, and used the Google Maps API to locate the nearest lodging and added them to the heatmap as a marker layer.

 ### **Step 4:**
 Used Gmaps, Python, and Pandas to create a heatmap of the 500+ cities based on humidity.